Chapter in this post:

 I would even recommend putting them in a so-called when they are not in use Lipo bag to pack if you store them for a long time.
 This is also what all model pilots who deal with such batteries (mostly with larger capacities) do the same.

 If you want to get an impression of how lithium batteries react when damaged, you can go to YouTube and search "Lithium battery explodes" to inform.

 In any case, you don't have these problems with NiMH batteries.
 If you hit them with a hammer, they'll break, but there's no explosion or fire.

-From my point of view, the innovative thing about the lithium batteries from EBL is that they can be charged via a micro-USB socket that is built into the battery.
+From my point of view, the innovative thing about the lithium batteries from EBL is that you can use a Micro-USB Socket can charge, which is built into the battery.
 This brings us to my point of criticism: Micro-USB has been driving me crazy for years.
-Again and again I fumble with the micro USB plugs on the charging sockets of various devices, only to find that I'm holding the plug the wrong way again.
+I keep fumbling around with the micro USB plugs on the charging sockets of various devices, only to find that I'm holding the plug the wrong way round again.

 In addition, the micro-USB connector is always a bit clunky and the socket of the EBL batteries is no exception.
 I would have liked to see a USB-C alternative to the micro-USB rechargeable batteries, but I haven't found anything on the capital A yet.
 There are of Hitrends lithium batteries with USB-C charging socket, but these are only available in sizes C and D.